 The gates at Krause Springs are open daily from 9 a.m. to 9 p.m.
 The property welcomes the public 10 months out of the year.
 (The family takes a short break in the winter.)
 Krause Springs never closes after rain and flooding, so you will not be turned away.

 Bring cash!
 Credit cards are not accepted.
-Admission is $7 per adult, $5 for children ages 4-11 and free for children under 4.
+Admission is $9 for ages 12 and older, $5 for ages 4-11, and free for children under 4.